Category Archives: Marriage

 Recently I received an email from a former church member who asked whether there are biblical grounds for a Christian to divorce their spouse.
 If Jesus tells us we are not to separate (Matthew 19:6) what God has joined in a life-long covenant (Genesis 2:24), then are there biblical reasons for getting a divorce?

 I turned this into a public post for several reasons: First, to answer the question.
 Second, to help others who know professing Christians who may be considering divorce.
 Third, to serve as a warning about pursuing divorces that go against God and His word.
 Finally, I want to remind each reader that divorce is not defining.
-The gospel of Jesus is greater.
-The gospel is greater than divorce.
+The gospel of Jesus is greater than divorce.
+God’s grace is greater than all our sin.

 The following answer is not exhaustive, but it is a beginning attempt to answer a very challenging question.
 Here is what I wrote in response to the aforementioned question.

 To begin with, this is a very difficult topic because so many have been divorced.
 Also it is very emotional for people and that makes it a hard topic to address.
 People may feel strongly that they are justified in divorcing because of any number of reasons that makes keeping their commitment to their spouse undesirable.
 Maybe they just are not happy.
-Maybe they chose the wrong “soulmate”.
+Maybe they believe they chose the wrong “soulmate.”
 Maybe all trust was lost because of money.
-In a no-fault culture of divorce, the reasons are many and varied.
+In a no-fault divorce culture, the reasons are many and varied.
 Very often people will steer clear of talking about divorce to avoid confrontation or causing further hurt, but the Bible has something to say about it.
 Are we to ignore God’s word and say nothing?